 As an autistic person, I often get asked about the difference between a tantrum and a meltdown.
 This distinction can be relevant at any age, though the expressions of these experiences can change as someone gets older.

 For children, meltdowns can be quite explosive.
 I often describe meltdowns as deeper, more akin to volcanic eruptions.
 Tantrums tend to last a maximum of 10 minutes and in contrast, meltdowns can last for hours.
-Of course, the duration and intensity of either experience vary from person to person but there is a different compared to one losing their temper, or being in a bad mood.

 Leave a Reply